Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/SQLMI/_index.md

   ![Screenshot showing running a cli command to get custom location objectId](./objectid_script.png)

-- Open up Windows Explorer on the HCIBox-Client and navigate to the C:\HCIBox folder.
-From here, right click on the "Deploy-SQLMI.ps1" file and run with PowerShell.
+- Open up Windows Explorer on the _HCIBox-Client_ VM and navigate to the C:\HCIBox folder.
+From here, right click on the _Deploy-SQLMI.ps1_ file and run with PowerShell.

   ![Screenshot showing running a cli command to get custom location objectId](./deploy_sqlmi_script.png)